yutianwuldeo/GR6901/week2_how_to_run_python.md

 which is accessible through conda as a special "channel"

     $ conda install -c conda-forge <package-name>

+A list of packages in conda-forge can be found [here](https://conda-forge.org/packages/).

 While conda allows you to install almost any science-related package, there may be other general-use python packages you wish to you that are not available in